Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Experiments

-\bfsection{VeRi-776} We compare our results with existing approaches in Table \ref{veri_table}.
-We can see that most of the recent methods utilized extra labels.
-For instance, VANet annotated 5,000 images from VeRi-776 and VehicleID, respectively, to train a viewpoint predictor and learned distinct metrics for similar or dissimilar viewpoint pairs.
-AAVER relied on predicting predefined keypoints and orientation to guide the discriminative feature learning.
-Also, SAN adopted various attribute labels to supervise its attribute-aware branch.
-Besides, PART defined three types of vehicle parts, \ie front and back lights, front and back windows, and brand, as objects to optimize YOLO \cite{redmon2016you} in an offline manner.
-When training the ReID model, they extracted local features from detected locations by YOLO as supplementary information for global representations.
-In PVEN, they provided part segmentation ground-truth of 3,165 images from VeRi-776 to train a U-Net parser, whose output masks were then used for part-aware feature alignment when training ReID model.
-In SAVER, although no enhancement from extra labels, Detectron object detector \cite{girshick2018detectron} is needed to pre-process images to remove background noise in all experiments.
-In contrast, our model does not need any additional annotations to assist local feature learning.
-Although due to GPU limitation, our training batch size 28 is much smaller than other methods (\eg 256 in SAN), our method can still outperform other competitors significantly in terms of tmAP and imAP.
-On Top-5 accuracy, ours is only 0.1\% lower than the best that uses an image size of $512\times512$.
+\bfsection{VeRi-776} We compare our approach with SOTA ones in Table \ref{veri_table}.
+We can see most works utilized extra supervisions to achieve their performances.
+For instance, VANet annotated 5,000 images from each dataset to train a viewpoint predictor and learned distinct metrics for similar and dissimilar viewpoint pairs.
+PART defined three types of vehicle parts, \ie lights, windows, and brands, to train a YOLO \cite{redmon2016you}.
+When training the ReID model, they extracted local features from detected regions by YOLO as supplementary information for global representations.
+PVEN provided view segmentations of 3,165 images to train a U-Net segmentor, whose output mask was used for view-aware feature alignment when optimizing their model.
+Although no enhancement from extra labels was utilized in SAVER, Detectron \cite{girshick2018detectron} was needed to pre-process all images to remove background noise.
+In contrast, our approach does not involve any extra annotations to assist local feature learning.
+Although our training batch size 28 is much smaller than other methods (\eg 256 in SAN), our method can still outperform other competitors significantly on tmAP and imAP.
+Regarding Top-5 accuracy, ours is only 0.1\% lower than the best that used a larger image size $512\times512$.
 That was demonstrated to promote their performances considerably \cite{part_regularized}.
 When comparing under the same condition, ours are much better than theirs on all indicators.